 To help you plan your trip to Vienna, we have included all the main attractions on the map below.

-USING OUR MAPS.
-Click on the top right corner to open in the Google Maps app.
-Click on the star to save to your Google account.
+Click on the top right corner to open our map in your Google Maps app.
+Click the star next to the title to save it to your Google account.

 The Innere Stadt is the historic centre of Vienna and a UNESCO World Heritage Site, containing many of the city’s most famous landmarks.